 Key Light

-The primary lighting source in a live streaming setup used to illuminate the subject’s face, improving visibility and professionalism on camera.
+The primary lighting source in a live-streaming setup illuminates the subject’s face, improving visibility and professionalism on camera.

 Kit (Streaming Kit)